rajch/LBCC-book/chapter1.md

 Ultimately, the aim of a compiler for the CLR is to produce IL that is free of compile-time errors.
 The resulting assembly should be able to pass the verification process.

+##The unavoidable "Hello, world"

+I had started this chapter intending to create a code generator that generates just enough code to deal with integer numbers.
+But then I remembered a tradition started by the legendary Brian Kernighan: the first program that you write in any language should output the words "Hello, world."[^4] While we don't have a "language" yet, we do have a "compiler" which produces executable code.
+Our working "compiler", Tester1.exe, produces an executable that adds 2 and 2, and thus breaks tradition.

+So, let us add just enough features to our code generator to enable us to create an executable which says "Hello, world".